marlia92/PFA-component-starter/src/component-library/content/components/elements/pagination/index.md

 ---
 title: Pagination
-overview: "A navigation component for multi-page content.
-Displays numbered page links with previous/next buttons and proper accessibility attributes."
+overview: "Navigation for paginated content.
+Works directly with Astro's pagination object to render page links, and highlight the active page."
 examples:
 ---